 Open, friendly, and welcoming, the heart of West Coast Mexico beats with art and culture inspired by romance and beauty that weaves through the towns and natives.
 The artistic scene attracts travelers from around the world, and the diversity of locals and foreigners has long been one of its greatest assets.
 Watch hunchback whales leap out of the Pacific, gaze at the Sierra Madre mountains from the beach, and savor the fresh seafood cuisine to fully embrace the exotic environment.
-A trip to Riviera Nayarit can't be made complete without a trip to El Malecón, a seaside boardwalk with authentic offerings from Huichol art to Tuba (coconut wine).
-Don't forget to salute to this beautiful destination with a shot of tequila, where this wonderful discovery was invented in the highlands of Jalisco.
+A trip to Puerto Vallarta can't be made complete without a trip to El Malecón, a seaside boardwalk with authentic offerings from Huichol art to Tuba (coconut wine).
+Don't forget to visit the Playa del Amor, the “beach of love,” at Marietas Islands in Riviera Nayarit, a private oasis of crystal blue waters and white sand.

 You can find the hidden fishing village of Yelapa just 30 minutes south of downtown Puerto Vallarta.
 Home of the Beat Generation in the 60’s, the picturesque coastline is saturated with Mexican charm.
 The Weddings by Funjet team can help you coordinate the Yelapa and Majahuitas Cruise, the best way to get your wedding guests together to explore the beach, wander the jungle, and journey to the beautiful secluded cove of Majahuitas.